 All housing units must be located within the Harris County service area, which includes unincorporated Harris County and the following cities: Pasadena, Baytown, Bellaire, Deer Park, Galena Park, Humble, Jacinto City, Katy, LaPorte, Morgan’s Point, Seabrook, Shoreacres, South Houston, Tomball, Waller, Webster and West University Place.

-Lead hazard control services are contracted with local firms with experience in performing lead abatement work and certified by the Texas Department of State Health Services.
+Lead hazard control services are contracted with local firms that have experience in performing lead abatement work and that are certified by the Texas Department of State Health Services.

 Lead Hazard Control Program Information